bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ##### Request

-The client makes a POST request to the tag service with the `station` identifier (using the broadcast parameter string used in constructing a RadioDNS FQDN), and a `time`.
+The receiver makes a POST request to the tag service with the `station` identifier (using the broadcast parameter string used in constructing a RadioDNS FQDN), and a `time`.
 Unix Time is used for the `time` parameter.

-As this client has no Auth Token, the `Radiotag-Auth-Token` header is blank.
+As this receiver has no Auth Token, the `Radiotag-Auth-Token` header is blank.
 It could also simply not be there at all.
 The following sequence of events is also triggered when the request contains an invalid authentication token.